It was a sporty climb. -Harvey Butchart

 But the book is not all biography about Butchart and ruminations of the balancing act I mentioned.

 Other Grand Canyon luminaries are mentioned, and a bit about the history of Grand Canyon National Park is discussed.

 The authors also weave in their personal outdoor trips following some of the routes Butchart pioneered.
 The majesty and beauty of the Grand Canyon are aptly expressed.
 A person will want to hike, raft, or climb in the canyon after reading the book.

-Grand Obsession should be read by anyone who has an interest in this iconic Grand Canyon legend, the outdoors, or the canyon itself.
+Grand Obsession should be read by anyone interested in this iconic Grand Canyon legend, the outdoors, or the canyon itself.
 And should especially be read by the outdoors person who is trying to maintain a balancing act with life’s accepted pursuits (relationships, children, career) while still being passionate about the outdoors.
-You may not find any answers on how to strike a balance, but you will nod knowingly as the theme seems to be common among many people.
+You may not find any answers on how to strike a balance, but you will nod knowingly as the theme seems common among many people.

 Overall, I enjoyed the book.
 I think others will, too.

 Disclosure: This book was again procured with that most wonderful piece of gear: A library card.